botify-labs/botify-sdk-js-middlewares/docs/middlewares/batchMiddleware.docs.md

 ```

 ### With the middleware
-When every queries succeed, you can expect the following.
+When every query succeeds, you can expect the following.
 As you can see, the response is much more straightforward and easier to use.
 ```JS
 sdk = applyMiddleware(
   batchMiddleware()